Streaking (microbiology): Technique

-Streaking is rapid and ideally a simple process of isolation dilution.
-The technique is done by diluting a comparatively large concentration of bacteria to a smaller concentration.
-The decrease of bacteria should sufficiently spread apart colonies and allow for the separation of the different types of microbes in a sample.
-Streaking is done using a sterile tool, such as a cotton swab or commonly an inoculation loop.
+Streaking is a rapid and simple process of microbe isolation through consecutive dilution.
+The technique is accomplished by reducing a comparatively large concentration of bacteria to a smaller concentration.
+The decrease of bacterial concentration should sufficiently spread apart colonies and allow for the separation of the different types of microbes in a sample.
+Streaking is done using a sterile tool and aseptic technique, such as a cotton swab or commonly an inoculation loop.
 If using a metal inoculation loop, it is first sterilized by passing it through a flame.
-When the loop is cool, it is dipped into an inoculum such as a broth or patient specimen containing many species of bacteria.
+When the loop is cool, it is dipped into an inoculum such as a microbial culture or patient specimen containing many species or a large quantity of bacteria.
 Aseptic techniques are used to maintain microbiological cultures and to prevent contamination of the growth medium.

-Early examples of streaking moved in a single direction across the plate, different from the back and forth "zig zag" motion seen nowadays.
+Early examples of streaking moved in a single direction across the plate, as opposed to the back and forth "zig zag" technique preferred today.
 Many different methods have been developed to streak a plate.
 Picking a technique is a matter of individual preference and can also depend on how large the number of microbes the sample contains.

 A plate showing the steps for the quadrant streaking technique.

 The most common pattern used is Quadrant streaking, also called "four sectors streaking" and "four way streak method."
-Involves splitting the agar plate into four sections, or quadrants.
-To begin, a sterile loop starts in the first quarter of a plate and moves in a back and forth motion multiple times across the agar surface going from the outside of the plate into the center.
+This involves splitting the agar plate into four sections, or quadrants.
+To begin, a sterile loop starts in the first quadrant of a plate and moves in a back and forth motion multiple times across the agar surface going from the outside of the plate into the center.
 Once each previous quarter is completed, the plate is turned 90 degrees and a newly sterilized inoculation loop must be used.
-Starting from the bottom of the previous quadrant, re-run over half of the streaks to pickup material before covering the next quarter.
-This process repeats moving through all four quadrants and will result in the final containing the most diluted section.
+Starting from the bottom of the previous quadrant, the inoculation loop is pulled gently over half of the first quadrant's streaks before covering the next quarter.
+This process repeats sequentially moving through all four quadrants and will result in the final containing the most diluted section.

 Illustration of streak plate procedure to achieve isolated colonies using aseptic technique.